-New standards and amendments to the existing standards issued by IASB but not yet adopted by the EU (continued)
+New standards and amendments to the existing IFRS accounting standards issued by IASB but not yet adopted by the EU (continued)

-- Amendments to IAS 21: The Effects of Changes in Foreign Exchange Rates Lack of Exchangeability (IASB effective date: 1 January 2025); - IFRS 14 Regulatory Deferral Accounts (effective for annual periods beginning on or after January 1, 2016) the European Commission has decided not to launch the endorsement process of this interim standard and to wait for the final standard; - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date deferred by IASB indefinitely but earlier application permitted).
+- IFRS 14 Regulatory Deferral Accounts (effective for annual periods beginning on or after January 1, 2016) the European Commission has decided not to launch the endorsement process of this interim standard and to wait for the final standard; - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date deferred by IASB indefinitely but earlier application permitted).
 Endorsement process postponed indefinitely until the research project on the equity method has been concluded.

-The Company anticipates that the adoption of these new standards and amendments to the existing standards will have no material impact on the financial statements of the Company in the period of initial application.
+The Company anticipates that the adoption of these new accounting standards and amendments to the existing IFRS Accounting Standards will have no material impact on the financial statements of the Company in future periods.

-Hedge accounting for a portfolio of financial assets and liabilities whose principals have not been adopted by the EU remains unregulated.

-According to the Company's estimates, the application of hedge accounting to a portfolio of financial assets or liabilities pursuant to IAS 39: "Financial Instruments: Recognition and Measurement" would not significantly impact the financial statements, if applied as at the reporting date.
+Hedge accounting for a portfolio of financial assets and liabilities whose principles have not been adopted by the EU remains unregulated.
+According to the Company's estimates, the application of hedge accounting to a portfolio of financial assets or liabilities pursuant to IAS 39 Financial Instruments - Recognition and Measurement would not significantly impact the financial statements, if applied as at the reporting date.